4.1. LwM2M Client Logic

 • Sends a Bootstrap-Request message.

-• Awaits LwM2M Bootstrap Server configuration requests.
+• Awaits configuration requests from LwM2M Bootstrap Server.

 • Opens a connection to the LwM2M Server.